Day of Surgery

 Before your surgery starts, your surgeon will tell you and your family how long your surgery is expected to last.
 Once you are in the OR and have received anesthesia, your surgery will begin.

-While in the pre-op room two adult visitors may be with you at a time.
+While in the pre-op room, two visitors age 17 or older may be with you at a time.
 To maintain your privacy, we may ask visitors to leave the room when we ask you personal questions about your health.